waynieack/HikvisionZM/README.md

  - The script can be run from any directory you would like and should probably be run as the same user that zoneminder runs as.
  - If you manually execute the script in the foreground, you will see it output the IP of the cameras that it connected to (the ones with the match string "_mol-" in the name).
 When the motion detection type that you configured on the camera is triggered you will see the script output that its starting and stopping the zoneminder events and other info.
  - This script must be run on the zoneminder server and the following perl modules are required: Time::Piece, threads, ZoneMinder, DBI, LWP::UserAgent.
 You can use cpan or your distros repo to install them, the cpan command would be:
- - cpan Time::Piece threads DBI LWP::UserAgent
+ - cpan install Time::Piece threads DBI LWP::UserAgent
- -

  - Note - when configuring motion detection on the camera, the only thing that needs to be enabled is the detection type you want and the schedule.
 The schedule by default is set to enabled 24x7 when the detection type is enabled, but if you change it then during the disabled times the camera will not send events to the script.

 ##### TODO:
- - - Figure out how to detect a change in monitor mode (Modect, etc).
+ -  Figure out how to detect a change in monitor mode (Modect, etc).
 Query sql on a timed interval?
 Is there a perl function to get this instead of a sql call?
- - - Figure out why event cause in zoneminder is blank when using record mode.
+ -  Figure out why event cause in zoneminder is blank when using record mode.
- - - Add options to use use certain camera event types to trigger forced alarms for Modect or Mocord and disable Hybrid mode.
+ -  Add options to use use certain camera event types to trigger forced alarms for Modect or Mocord and disable Hybrid mode.
  -  Find out what version cameras don't have the /ISAPI in the URL and check the camera version to dynamically set the correct URL.
  -  Write init script.

 ##### Settings:
- - - $alarmdelay #amount of time in seconds we wait before marking the motion event inactive
+ -  $alarmdelay #amount of time in seconds we wait before marking the motion event inactive
- - - $matchstr #Find any monitor with "_mol-" in the name.
+ -  $matchstr #Find any monitor with "_mol-" in the name.
 This can be changed to anything you like.
- - - $httptimeout #Amount of time we wait before saying the http stream is timed out in seconds
+ -  $httptimeout #Amount of time we wait before saying the http stream is timed out in seconds
- - - $httpretry #Amount of time we wait before trying to reconnect to a timeout http stream in seconds
+ -  $httpretry #Amount of time we wait before trying to reconnect to a timeout http stream in seconds
- - - $alarmtypeval{'VMD'} = '100'; #Set the score for the Motion Detection event type here
+ -  $alarmtypeval{'VMD'} = '100'; #Set the score for the Motion Detection event type here
- - - $alarmtypeval{'shelteralarm'} = '120';   #Set the score for Video Tampering Detection event type here
+ -  $alarmtypeval{'shelteralarm'} = '120';   #Set the score for Video Tampering Detection event type here
- - - $alarmtypeval{'fielddetection'} = '140'; #Set the score for Intrusion Detection event type here
+ -  $alarmtypeval{'fielddetection'} = '140'; #Set the score for Intrusion Detection event type here
- - - $alarmtypeval{'linedetection'} = '150';  #Set the score for the Line crossing detection event type here
+ -  $alarmtypeval{'linedetection'} = '150';  #Set the score for the Line crossing detection event type here
- - - $alarmtypeval{'PIR'} = '200';  #Set the score for the IR Motion Detection event type here
+ -  $alarmtypeval{'PIR'} = '200';  #Set the score for the IR Motion Detection event type here
- - - my $ISAPI = '/ISAPI'; #In some camera models this is not in the path, set to "my $ISAPI = ''" if the script does not work.
+ -  my $ISAPI = '/ISAPI'; #In some camera models this is not in the path, set to "my $ISAPI = ''" if the script does not work.
  -  You can test with the following curl command, it does not work try with out the /ISAPI
  -  curl -s -S -N -u username:password http://192.168.1.10/ISAPI/System/time/localTime